confluentinc/cp-docker-images/docs/development.rst

 1. zk-ready

-  Used for checking if Zookeeper is ready.
+  Used for checking if ZooKeeper is ready.

   .. sourcecode:: bash